 Set a Company-Wide Overtime Cap

-One of the most common strategies to manage overtime for your employees is to set a cap.
+One of the most common strategies for managing overtime for your employees is to set a cap.
 Set an overtime cap that limits how many hours of overtime are available so that no employee abuses overtime pay.

 However, make sure you’re fair in your assessment and don’t set the cap too low.
 In some instances, overtime may be necessary to finish a big project or accommodate a busy season.
 Setting your overtime cap to a measly extra hour a week might not be enough.
 Conversely, putting the cap too high will not help reduce overtime spending.
 Evaluate the average amount of overtime your employees usually require, consider the other changes you plan to make to manage overtime, and develop a transparent and fair policy everyone can work within.